galan/dms-exchange-specification/spec/1.0.0-beta.4/dms-exchange-specification-1.0.0-beta.4.md

     *Example 2*: A physical document with four pages that have been scanned into one pdf file.
 The document consists of one document-file with four pages.

     *Example 3*: A physical document with four double-sided pages have been scanned into four pdf files.
 Each document-files contains two pages.
 The document consists of four document-files with eight pages.
 * **Container** - A container consists of the document and the associated metadata.
-It groups the document-files and the metadata in a simple directory structure, which is put into an (optionaly compressed) archive.
+It groups the document-files and the metadata in a simple directory structure, which is put into an archive.

-    The container can be used to exchange a single document, or by adding multiple containers to an export-archive for larger exports.
+    The container can be used to exchange a single document when compressed, or by adding multiple uncompressed containers to an export-archive for larger exports.
-* **Export-archive** - A gzip compressed stream of containers that can be used to exchange (transport/export/backup) multiple document-containers.
+* **Export-archive** - A gzip compressed stream of uncompressed containers that can be used to exchange (transport/export/backup) multiple document-containers.